Mutuba/Came-Across/README.md

 ## README.md

-# Come Across app lists the places a person has visited and lets the user creates new entries.
+Come Across app lists the places a person has visited and lets the user creates new entries.

-- The application offers two main functions:
+The application offers two main functions:

-* Ability to view places one has visited
+- Ability to view places one has visited
-* Ability to add new entries
+- Ability to add new entries

-This application uses Ruby version 3.1.2 To install, use rvm or rbenv.
+The application uses Ruby version 3.1.2 To install, use rvm or rbenv.

 # RVM